Defining organization of the learning space

-Classroom management and organization are intertwined.
-While rules and routines influence learner behaviour, classroom organization affects the physical elements of the classroom, making it a more productive environment for learners.
-How the classroom environment is organized influences the behaviour in it.
-For example, actions as simple as establishing fixed locations for laboratory supplies and designating specific places for other classroom supplies can have a dramatic effect on classroom organization and, consequently, on learning.
+Management of the learning space and organization are intertwined.
+While rules and routines influence learner behaviour, organization of the learning space affects the physical elements, making it a more productive environment for learners.
+How the environment is organized influences the behaviour in it.
+For example, actions as simple as establishing fixed locations for laboratory supplies and designating specific places for other supplies can have a dramatic effect on organization of the learning space, and, consequently, on learning.

-Classroom organization is evident in a room even if no one is present.
+Organization of the learning space is evident in a room even if no one is present.
 Furniture arrangements, location of materials, displays, and fixed elements are all part of organization.
-Effective teachers decorate the room with learner's work, they arrange the furniture to promote interaction as appropriate, and they have comfortable areas for working.
-They also consider learners' needs in arranging the room by leaving space for wheelchairs to manoeuvre, having walkways so learners can access what they need with minimal disturbance to others and organizing in such a way as to allow the teacher to freely move around the room to monitor progress.
-Effective teachers think about the little details that enhance the use of available space in the classroom including different types of classroom settings for different teaching activities.
+Effective teachers/trainers decorate the room with learner's work, they arrange the furniture to promote interaction as appropriate, and they have comfortable areas for working.
+They also consider learners' needs in arranging the room by leaving space for wheelchairs to manoeuvre, having walkways so learners can access what they need with minimal disturbance to others and organizing in such a way as to allow the teacher/trainer to freely move around the room to monitor progress.
+Effective teachers/trainers think about the little details that enhance the use of available learning space including different types for different activities.

-In order to organize a classroom effectively, it is important to create a positive and safe environment for your learners that will maximize learning and will minimize the frequency of behaviour problems.
+In order to organize a learning space effectively, it is important to create a positive and safe environment for your learners that will maximize learning and will minimize the frequency of behaviour problems.
 The following actions can be taken into consideration:

 Floor space